GluuFederation/docs-clustermgr-prod/3.1.3/source/installation/index.md

 - A minimum of four (4) machines:
     - Cluster Manager: One (1) machine running **Ubuntu 14 or 16** with at least 1GB of RAM for cluster manager, which will proxy TCP and HTTP traffic.
     - Load Balancer: One (1) machine running Ubuntu, CentOS, RHEL, or Debian with at least 1GB of RAM for the Nginx load balancer and Twemproxy.
-This server is not necessary if you are using your own load-balancer **and** you use redis-cluster on the Gluu server installations.
+This server is not necessary if you are using your own load-balancer **and** you use Redis Cluster on the Gluu Server installations.
     - Gluu Server(s): At least two (2) machines running Ubuntu, CentOS, RHEL, or Debian for Gluu Servers.

 ## Ports